This Inside the Institutions looks at the role of the World Bank in carbon finance initiatives

 A new a new Enhanced Private Sector Program for the Scaling up Renewable Energy Program in Low Income Countries (SREP) is due to discussed.
 Cambodia’s investment plan has been approved.
 Social, environmental and financial risks related to a Nicaragua geothermal project were raised.

-New edition of the Bretton Woods Project's biannual Climate Investment Fund (CIFs) Monitor, published to coincide with the World-Bank hosted CIFs committee meetings.
+New edition of the Bretton Woods Project's biannual Climate Investment Funds (CIFs) Monitor, including an update on the Green Climate Fund, published to coincide with the World Bank-hosted CIFs trust fund committee meetings.